na-na-hi/renget/archive/how2playba.md

 Alternatively you need to reset your network, see [this video on how to do that](https://youtu.be/J4ohYlkzeW8?t=32).

 ## (Re)rolling
+The game allows you to reroll your first 10 roll up to 9 times.
-For Selective Recruitment: **save your first 10 roll, and Retry until you used all attempts.
+**Save your first 10 roll, and Retry until you used all attempts.
 If you get a better roll save it.
 Make sure to pick the one you like most at the end!**
 **Spend *all* your rolls after the first mission.
 After that you can reroll.**
 Make sure to claim stuff from missions and your mailbox too.